dmccaffery/condo/docs/content/concepts/lifecycle.en.md

 menuTitle: Life-cycle
 ---

 > Condo's life-cycle is comprised of a series of targets that get executed sequentially, given success of the previous target.
 When the first target is called, the dependencies are checked.
+The life-cycle is not implemented by default, but rather implemented by Condo's [goals][goals].

-## Default implementation
+## Default targets

-The default implementation of the condo life-cycle is as follows:
+The default targets of the condo life-cycle include:

 1. Clean
 2. Bootstrap